 Florence is the capital city of the Italian region of Tuscany.
 It is the most populated city of Tuscany and is famous as the centre of medieval European trade and finance.
 This city is one of the wealthiest cities through time and this is reflected in the abundance of fine art and architecture.
-Framed with beautiful russet roof skylines, the city which initiated the renaissance, is any cultural couples dream.
+Framed with beautiful russet roof skylines, the city which initiated the renaissance is any cultural couples dream.
 The only problem you will encounter is how quickly you can turn your head to catch a glance at every inch of this stunning city.

-Florence has long been known as one of the most romantic places for a weekend break and with milder winter temperatures than many other European cities it is an obvious choice for a Valentines break.
-Florence is featured in every Top Ten for romantic european cities and it is not a surprise that many couples come here to get married.
+Florence has long been known as one of the most romantic places for a weekend break and with milder winter temperatures than many other European cities, it is an obvious choice for a Valentine’s break.
+Florence is featured in every Top Ten for romantic European cities and it is not a surprise that many couples come here to get married.

 Italy has a complex and advanced travel system in place.
 The road system contains many fast, direct routes as well as country lanes allowing you to get to even the most remote areas.
-The train network in place is also widespread, and can be a more convenient mode of transport as parking is limited in city centres.
+The train network in place is also widespread and can be a more convenient mode of transport as parking is limited in city centres.

 The list of places to visit is endless is Florence, but here are a few ideas to set you on the road to discovery:

-The Piazza della Signoria is the most famous square in Florence and holds large collections of modern open air sculptures.
+- The Piazza della Signoria is the most famous square in Florence and holds large collections of modern open air sculptures.

-The Campanile Bell Tower is one of the best places in Florence if you want to find views of the city.
+- The Campanile Bell Tower is one of the best places in Florence if you want to find views of the city.
 Once you have climbed the 414 stairs, the awe inspiring views will take your breath away!

 There is a great choice of hotels in the centre of Florence, and we chose two contrasting properties from the Why The Best Group which we felt complimented each other perfectly; the 5* Grand Hotel Villa Cora on the edge of the city, and the more central 4* L’Orologio.
-The hotel have a further four properties you may want to consider.
+The hotel has a further four properties you may want to consider.